Impedance, part 2: why do LCR meters exist?

 Did we learn anything useful?

 The answer has to do with the measurement the meter is actually trying to make: scalar impedance.
-As discussed earlier, for an MLCC operated at 200 kHz, it comprises almost entirely of its capacitive reactance, which is — again — given by the following formula:
+For an MLCC operated at 200 kHz, this comprises almost entirely of its capacitive reactance, which is — again — given by the following formula:

 There is an inverse problem at low frequencies: a 10 pF capacitor tested at 100 Hz shows up as an impedance of 160 MΩ.
 Switching to 50 kHz puts the impedance at several hundred kΩ, which is much easier to deal with.
 Either way, LCR meters are not nearly as plug-and-play as they might seem.